TuxedoUsers/Tuxedo-samples/RAC/README.md

 For a description of that project please see: https://oravirt.wordpress.com/2014/12/23/racattack-meet-ansible-oracle/

+Once that project has been cloned, copy the RAC.zip file from this project to the root of the racattack-meet-ansible-oracle project and unzip the file there.

-## Downloading from OTN
+## Downloading from OTN and My Oracle Support
-Once that project has been cloned, copy the files contained in this subproject into the directory tree.
-You can just unzip the RAC.zip file.
-As well you will need to download and copy the following installers/kits into the 12cR1 directory:
+Because of distribution restrictions on Oracle licensed software, you will need to download and copy the following installers/kits into the 12cR1 directory of the project:

 | File                                  | What it contains						|
 | ------------------------------------- | -------------------------------				|